Jonekee/logger-app/README.md

 So if you don't want to have to manually edit any config, start the app, make your changes through the UI and then restart the app for them to take effect.
 *Note:* Only port value changes need an app restart.

-### 2. Pre-packaged config file

-When installed the app comes with a default config file, stored in the root NPM module folder.
-This file is called `system.json`.
-This file is automatically used by the app if no command-line override is given.
-You can manually make your config changes here and restart the app for them to take effect.
-If any essential properties are missing from this file then they will be created with default values on startup.

-### 3. External config file
+### 2. External config file

-You can use the command-line parameter `--config [file]` or `-c [file]` to specify specific config file to be used instead to the pre-packaged file.
-This file should contain the same properties as the pre-packaged file, so take a copy of that if you need to create one.
+You must use the command-line parameter `--config [file]` or `-c [file]` to specify specific config file to be used.
 This must be a JSON file and can be stored anywhere that the app process has access to.
-If any essential properties are missing from this file then they will be created with default values on startup.
+If any essential properties are missing from this file they will be created with default values on startup.

+If you need to create a new config file you can generate one using the command `--newconfig [file]` or `-n [file]`.

-### 4. Command-line overrides
+### 3. Command-line overrides

 You can override app config values by passing command line arguments, either `--port [port]` and `--apiport [apiport]` or `-p [port]` and `-a [apiport]`.
 These settings can be used along side a config file but will always override the values found there.